 Pressing RECALL will continue to decrement the memory and each reading in the sequence will be displayed.
 Pressing ENTER while the display is still lit will increment the memory.
 In a large stack of data, it is not necessary to keep depressing RECALL or ENTER until the desired reading is found.
-In cases where you wish to look at a particular reading (nn for example) you would press:
+In cases where you wish to look at a particular reading (nnn for example) you would press:

-RECALL, SHIFT, 'n', 'n', ENTER
+RECALL, SHIFT, 'n', 'n', 'n', 'n', ENTER

-This key sequence will display the magnetic field measured in the FIELD/TIME display and the station number "nn" in the STATION/DAY display.
+This key sequence will display the magnetic field measured in the FIELD/TIME display and the station number "nnn" in the STATION/DAY display.
+It is not necessary to enter leading zeroes when addressing station numbers with small numbers.